 There’s also more than one type of refinance.
 You may want to do a cash-out refinance if you owe less than what the home is worth, or you may want to consolidate debt or borrow against your home equity.

-To continuing learning more about refinancing, here’s an article that includes a few common reasons people refinance.
+Learn more about refinancing, including a few common reasons people refinance.